 These days I am experiencing a different kind of grief, a kind of literary post-partum depression for my lost diva, Cassandra, as well as the character closest to my heart, Marisa.
 The novel is finished … edited, printed, bound, slid onto the shelves of virtual bookstores all over the world.
 And those two women have left me all alone.

 So, feeling a bit homesick and out of place, I bought the reissue of Bette Midler’s memoir, A View from a Broad.
-When I peered at the glossy photos, I thought of my own small part in her story: The day her manager asked his new assistant, me!, to pick her up at the airport.
+When I peered at the glossy photos, I thought of my own small part in her story: The day her manager asked his new assistant, which was me, to pick Bette Midler up at the airport.
 “But how will I know her?”
 I asked, embarrassed.
-His lips turned up and he sBefore a writer, I managed several Divas.
-So, while creating Cassandra, a young diva running headlong into the maelstrom of those who seek fame and fortune, I turned to the women who showed me how it’s done.
+His lips turned up and he said, "You can't miss her."

-And when the Divine Miss M strutted down that airport corridor toward me with her flaming red hair, I did know her.
+And when the Divine Miss M strutted down that airport corridor toward me with her flaming red hair, I saw what he meant.
 I also knew my life would never be the same again.
-I’d met my Muse.
-And she’s going to lead me to my next performance at the keyboard after The Drummer's Widow.

 My book gripped in the hands of a reviewer, on holiday in Puerto Vallarta, who “could not stop reading it” – Well! let’s just say that made my day: I was no longer “a legend in my living room.”